cschladetsch/ChessClock/Readme.md

 There are many ideas about [Features](../../wiki/Features) that may never see the light of day.

-This image is is a conceptual render of the final product.
+This image is a conceptual render of the final product.
 It only shows relative sizes of each major component (body, screen, rocker), but you get the idea:

 ![ChessClock](External/SampleRender-1.png)